-In June 2011, the FASB issued an accounting standard update requiring an increase in the prominence of items reported in other comprehensive income.
-The amendment eliminates the option to present components of other comprehensive income as part of the statement of changes in stockholders' equity and requires that the total of comprehensive income, the components of net income, and the components of other comprehensive income be presented in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-The amendment also required presentation of adjustments for items that are reclassified from other comprehensive income in the statement where the components of net income and the components of other comprehensive income are presented, which was indefinitely deferred by the FASB in December 2011.
-The amendment (other than the portion regarding the presentation of reclassification adjustments which, as noted above, has been deferred indefinitely) became effective for the Company's interim period ended September 30, 2012.
-The amendment did not have an impact on the Company's financial position, results of operations or cash flows as it is disclosure-only in nature.
+Recent Accounting Pronouncements.
+In June 2011, the Financial Accounting Standards Board ("FASB") issued an accounting standard update requiring an increase in the prominence of items reported in other comprehensive income.
+The amendment eliminated the option to present components of other comprehensive income as part of the statement of changes in stockholders' equity and required that total comprehensive income, the components of net income, and the components of other comprehensive income be presented in a single continuous statement of comprehensive income or in two separate but consecutive statements.
+The amendment became effective for the Company's interim period ended September 30, 2012.
+In February 2013, the FASB issued an accounting standard update on the reporting of reclassifications out of accumulated other comprehensive income of various components, which was originally deferred by the FASB in December 2011.
+The February 2013 update does not change the current requirements for reporting net income or other comprehensive income in financial statements.
+However, this update requires an entity to present parenthetically (on the face of the financial statements, in the notes, or in some cases, cross-referenced to related footnote disclosures) significant amounts reclassified from each component of accumulated other comprehensive income and the income statement line items affected by the reclassification.
+The amendment reflected in the February 2013 update became effective prospectively for the Company's interim period ended September 30, 2013.
+Early adoption was permitted.
+The amendment reflected in the February 2013 update did not have an impact on the Company's financial position, results of operations or cash flows as it is disclosure-only in nature.